 Introduction

-The hyperslab selection method available in the public HDF5 API (i.e. H5Sselect_hyperslab) provides a way to operate on a hyperslab with specified offset, stride, block size and count.
+In HDF5, when the user wants to read from or write to a portion or subset of a dataset, he or she needs to select a subset of the dataspace of the dataset, and then use that selection to read from or write to the dataset.
+The hyperslab selection method available in the public HDF5 API (i.e. H5Sselect_hyperslab) provides such a way to do the selection.
+It operates on a hyperslab with specified offset, stride, block size and count, a set of four parameters representing a logically contiguous collection of points in a dataspace, or a regular pattern of points or blocks in a dataspace.
 While such a single function interface has been adequate to cover applications’ use of selection operations so far, it would improve programming productivity to have a more flexible interface that addresses more use cases.
 For example, if application developers want to combine hyperslab selections in two different dataspaces and form a new dataspace containing the result, they will not be able to perform such an operation with the existing selection routine because the hyperslab selection in a dataspace could not be represented simply by four parameters as offset, stride, block size and count.

 Furthermore, providing new selection functions will improve the high-level abstractions of selection operations for user applications and save potential performance costs.
 For example, if application developers want to keep a current dataspace selection unchanged, but store the selection result in a new dataspace, they will first need to copy the existing dataspace, and then use that to perform the specified selection operation.
 Therefore, extra code in the application to perform the copy is required in such situations.
 It is more desirable to leave such copying to the HDF library, which can perform both the hyperslab operation and dataspace copy in a single, more efficient step.
 Additionally, in some cases such as when the selection result is empty, the process is not efficient in terms of memory footprint and computation because of the extra copy of the existing dataspace.